In any description of WordPress features, there’s one word you’re sure to see:

-If you only have one site, and the regular small business plan works — as in the regular managed hosting example above — the total cost of WordPress ownership in that first year is just $324, which is essentially half.
+If you only have one site, and the regular small business plan works — as in the regular managed hosting example above — the total cost of WordPress ownership in that first year is just $564, which is over $100 less.

 The Value of Premium Managed WordPress Hosting

 There really has not been a formalized TCO study performed for WordPress.
 And what you see above is far from complete.
 This was intentional.